+' /

 (Employee) (Address)

 Dear:

 I am pleased to inform you that your performance has improved to a satisfactory level for the period you were placed on notice due to substandard work performance.

 (Point out areas where further improvements are needed, if any.)

 Let us continue to work together to meet the goals and objectives of our organization.

 Sincerely,

 (Signature of Appointing Authority)

-c: Supervisor Departmental Personnel Office
+c: Supervisor Departmental Human Resources Office

-MORE QUESTIONS AND ANSWERS PERFORMANCE APPRAISAL SYSTEM
+MORE QUESTIONS AND ANSWERS

-FORMS (GENERAL)
+PERFORMANCE APPRAISAL SYSTEM

-- Q1: The PAS forms I received show a "3/96" date next to the form number.
-Is that the correct version? - A1: No. The correct version should have the date "7/01" next to the form number.
-If the PAS forms you received have "3/96" next to the form number, call your Departmental Personnel Office to discuss this. - Q2: What should I do if I don't receive appraisal forms for some of my employees? - A2: You may make copies of the appraisal forms which are in the back of this manual, but check with your Departmental Personnel Office first to find out why you didn't get the forms.
+A1: No. The correct version should have the date "Rev. 5/17" next to the form number.
+If the PAS forms you received have "9/05" next to the form number, call your Departmental Human Resources Office to discuss this.

+Q2: What should I do if I don't receive appraisal forms for some of my employees?

+A2: You may make copies of the appraisal forms which are in the back of this manual, but check with your Departmental Human Resources Office first to find out why you didn't get the forms.